Censorship of student media in the United States

 The censorship of student media in the United States is the suppression of student-run news operations' free speech by school administrative bodies, typically state schools.
 This consists of schools using their authority to control the funding and distribution of publications, taking down articles, and preventing distribution.
 Some forms of student media censorship extend to expression not funded by or under the official auspices of the school system or college (for example, confiscating independently produced underground publications or imposing discipline for material posted on off-campus websites).

-Current legal precedent implies that pupils are not responsible enough to be trusted with constitutional rights and school faculty are allowed to suppress student speech that is deemed to provoke controversy or disrupt learning.
+Current legal precedent implies that students are not responsible enough to be trusted with constitutional rights, writes Frank LoMonte, and school faculty are allowed to suppress student speech that is deemed to provoke controversy or disrupt learning.
 Scholars maintain that this type of censorship violates the constitutional right of free speech that young people are afforded under the First Amendment.
 Opponents of this legal censorship, such as the Student Press Law Center, a non-profit that tracks and provides pro-bono legal aid to student-run media organizations in the U.S, point to the civic and educational value in student expression that is used to organize reform movements and develop political opinions as reasons to encourage unimpeded student journalism.

 History

-In 1988, the Supreme Court declared 5-3 that student newspapers do not have the same freedoms and safeguards as professional media.
+In 1988, the Supreme Court declared 5-3 in Hazelwood School District v.
+Kuhlmeier that student newspapers do not have the same freedoms and safeguards as professional media.
 The case was the result of the school administration of Hazelwood East High School in Missouri forbidding the publication of two newspaper stories regarding abortion and divorce in 1983.
 Cathy Kuhlmeier, a student reporter, claimed that the move violated her First Amendment rights.
 The Court decided that student newspapers were never meant to be public forums and as a result, administrators began to regulate high school and college periodicals.

 In response to the Supreme Court's decision on the Hazelwood, several states have enacted legislation to counteract the ruling and protect school publications from interference.
 The Student Press Law Center started worked with student journalists to lobby state legislatures to adopt New Voices, a law intended to fortify student journalists' right to free expression.
 By 2013, the states of Arkansas, California, Colorado, Illinois, Iowa, Kansas, Massachusetts, and Oregon had all passed the legislation.

 Notable cases in the United States include: